CppComet/comet-server/docs/API/JavaScript API/JavaScript API.md

 ___
-More details about authorization mechanism on comet server you and about private messages look in article “[User’s authorization on comet server](/docs/API/Authorization%20on%20the%20CppComet)”
+More details about authorization mechanism on comet server and about private messages you can look in article “[User’s authorization on comet server](/docs/API/Authorization%20on%20the%20CppComet)”
 ___